chingdaotze/actuarial-model/README.md

 # actuarial-model
-A pure-Python proof-of-concept actuarial model, with some basic annuity products.
+A pure-Python proof-of-concept actuarial model framework, with some basic annuity products.